The basic geometry of Witt vectors, I: The affine case

-\begin{proposition} Let $(B_i)_{i\in I}$ be a family of $A$-algebras such that the induced map $\coprod_i \Spec B_i \to \Spec A$ is surjective.
-Then the induced map $\coprod_i \Spec W_n(B_i) \to \Spec W_n(A)$ is also surjective. \end{proposition} \begin{proof} By \ref{cor:witt-iterate-generalized}, it is enough to assume $\ptst$ consists of one ideal $\m$.
+is surjective. \end{proposition} \begin{proof} By \ref{cor:witt-iterate-generalized}, it is enough to assume $\ptst$ consists of one ideal $\m$.
 Further, it is enough to show surjectivity after base change to $R[1/\m]$ and to $R/\m$.
 For $R[1/\m]$, it follows from~\ref{pro:Zariski-localization-on-R} and the equality $W_n(C)=C^{[0,n]}$, when $\m$ is the unit ideal.
 Now consider base change to $R/\m$.
 By \ref{pro:W-nilpotent-at-p}, the ring $W_n(A)/\m W_n(A)$ is a nilpotent extension of $A/\m A$, and likewise for each $B_i$, and so we are reduced to showing that $\coprod_i \Spec B_i/\m B_i \to \Spec A/\m A$ is surjective.
 This is true since base change distributes over disjoint unions and preserves surjectivity. \end{proof}

-\begin{proposition} The $R$-algebra $\Lambda_{R,\ptst,n}$ is finitely presented, and the functor $W_{n}$ preserves filtered colimits of $R$-algebras. \end{proposition} \begin{proof} Since $W_{n}$ is represented by $\Lambda_{R,\ptst,n}$, the two statements to be proved are equivalent.
+\begin{proposition} The $R$-algebra $\Lambda_{R,\ptst,n}$ is finitely presented, and the functor $W_{R,\ptst,n}$ preserves filtered colimits of $R$-algebras. \end{proposition} \begin{proof} Since $W_{R,\ptst,n}$ is represented by $\Lambda_{R,\ptst,n}$, the two statements to be proved are equivalent.
 By~\ref{cor:witt-iterate-generalized}, we may assume $\ptst$ consists of a single ideal $\m$.
 By EGA IV 2.7.1~\cite{EGA-no.24}, the first statement can be verified fpqc locally on $R$, and in particular after base change to $R[1/\m]$ and to $R_{\m}$.
 Therefore by~(\ref{map:lambda-change-of-R-finite-length}), we can assume $\m$ is generated by a single element $\pi$.
 But by~\ref{pro:witt-components}, the $R$-algebra $\Lambda_{R,\ptst,n}$ is generated by the finite set $\theta_{\pi,0},\dots,\theta_{\pi,n}$. \end{proof}